westmuse/program-committee/content/proposals/WMA2019_SP18_Weintraub.md

 ---
-title: "Grants 101?How to Apply for a Federal Grant"
+title: "Grants 101: How to Apply for a Federal Grant"
 date: 2018-12-13 14:06:51 -0000
 author: Ariel Weintraub
 categories: ["All"]